 - Nevertheless, the clean combinatorial structure of a circuit has been used to prove lower bounds for some natural classes of circuits. - The proofs of these lower bounds introduced and developed some highly interesting techniques. - Conjecture.
-There's a f that can be computed by a O(n)-size circuit such that any formula computing f has size $n^{\omega(1)}$ .
+(Circuits more powerful than formulas) There's a f that can be computed by a O(n)-size circuit such that any formula computing f has size $n^{\omega(1)}$ .